The haunting story of a virus that triggered the worst pandemic of modern times

 “Both a saga of tragedies and a detective story.” —The Guardian

 The flu pandemic of 1918–1920 was one of the greatest human disasters of all time.
 It infected a third of the people on Earth—from the poorest immigrants of New York City to the king of Spain, Franz Kafka, Mahatma Gandhi, and Woodrow Wilson.
-But despite a death toll of between 50 and 100 million people, it exists in our memory as an afterthought to World War I.
+But despite a death toll far higher than that of World War I, the 1918 flu is little more than a historical afterthought.

-In this gripping narrative history, Laura Spinney traces the overlooked pandemic to reveal how the virus traveled across the globe, exposing mankind’s vulnerability and putting our ingenuity to the test.
-Drawing on the latest research in history, virology, epidemiology, psychology, and economics, Pale Rider masterfully recounts the little-known catastrophe that forever changed humanity.
+In this gripping narrative history, Laura Spinney reveals how the virus traveled across the globe, exposing humanity’s vulnerability and putting our ingenuity to the test.
+She demonstrates how the 1918 flu shaped the modern world by disrupting, and often permanently altering, global politics, race relations, and family structures.
+Pale Rider is a masterful account of the catastrophe that forever changed humanity.

 - Mental Health Matters